-4.5.1 Water Service Connections

-(1) Each residence and/or building under separate ownership must be provided with a single and separate water service connection and water meter except under special conditions as determined by the District.
+- 4.5.1 Water Service Connections - (1) Each residence and/or building under separate ownership must be provided with a single and separate water service connection and water meter except under special conditions as determined by the District.
 Except as provided below, two or more buildings under one ownership and on the same lot or parcel of land shall be supplied by a single water meter.

-- (2) The District reserves the right to limit the number of buildings, such as apartments or the area of land under one ownership to be supplied by one water service connection and water meter. - (3) Except for a condominium building, not more than one water meter for domestic or commercial supply shall be installed for one building, except under special conditions as determined by the District. - (4) A water service connection and water meter shall not be used to supply adjoining property of a different owner, or to supply property of the same owner across a street or alley. - (5) When property provided with a water service connection and water meter is subdivided, such connection and meter shall be considered as serving the lot or parcel of land that it directly or first enters.
+A separate landscape irrigation meter shall be required for a property under certain conditions described in Section 4.16. - (2) The District reserves the right to limit the number of buildings, such as apartments or the area of land under one ownership to be supplied by one water service connection and water meter. - (3) Except for a condominium building, not more than one water meter for domestic or commercial supply shall be installed for one building, except under special conditions as determined by the District. - (4) A water service connection and water meter shall not be used to supply adjoining property of a different owner, or to supply property of the same owner across a street or alley. - (5) When property provided with a water service connection and water meter is subdivided, such connection and meter shall be considered as serving the lot or parcel of land that it directly or first enters.
 Additional water mains and/or service lines will be required for all subdivided areas in accordance with these Rules and Regulations. - (6) All water used on any premises where a meter is installed must pass through the meter.
 Customers shall be held responsible and charged for all water passing through their meters. - (7) Every water service shall be equipped with an angle curb stop or wheel valve on the inlet side of the meter; such valve or angle curb stop being intended exclusively for the use of the District in controlling the water supply through the water service line.
 If the curb stop or wheel valve is damaged by the customer's use to an extent requiring replacement, such replacement shall be at the customer's expense. - (8) If the customer's rate of consumption results in excessive wear of the meter, or is such that the meter is unable to measure the flow of water accurately, the District may increase the size of the meter and require payment of the actual cost of installing the new meter.

-4.5.2 Lateral Sewers
+4.5.2 Lower Laterals

-- (1) For single family detached unit residential development a separate and independent lateral sewer shall be provided for every individual parcel or building under individual ownership. - (2) For condominium developments the following minimum number of lateral sewer shall be provided: - [a] Non Stacked: 1 lateral per every two units 4" size - [b] 2 Story Stacked: 1 lateral per every four units 6" size - [c] Multi-Story: 2 laterals per building 6" size - (3) For apartment developments the following minimum number of lateral sewers shall be provided:
+- (1) For single family detached unit residential development a separate and independent lower lateral shall be provided for every individual parcel or building under individual ownership. - (2) For condominium developments the following minimum number of lower laterals shall be provided: - [a] Non Stacked: 1 lower lateral per every two units 4" size - [b] 2 Story Stacked: 1 lower lateral per every four units 6" size - [c] Multi-Story: 2 lower laterals per building 6" size - (3) For apartment developments the following minimum number of lower laterals shall be provided:

-1 lateral per building - 6" size
+1 lower lateral per building - 6" size

-- (4) The District reserves the right to limit the number of buildings or the area of land under one ownership to be connected to one lateral sewer. - (5) When property provided with a lateral sewer is subdivided, such lateral sewer shall be considered as serving the lot or parcel of land that it directly or first enters.
-Additional sewers and/or lateral sewers may/will be required for all subdivided areas in accordance with these Rules and Regulations.
+- (4) The District reserves the right to limit the number of buildings or the area of land under one ownership to be connected to one lower lateral. - (5) When property provided with a lower lateral is subdivided, such lower lateral shall be considered as serving the lot or parcel of land that it directly or first enters.
+Additional sewers and/or lower laterals may/will be required for all subdivided areas in accordance with these Rules and Regulations.